huyxuantruong1411/Research-Energy-Anomaly-2026/README.md

-# AI-Driven Building Energy Management: A Hybrid CNN-Transformer Approach with K-Means Anomaly Detection
+# AI-Driven Building Energy Management
+## A Hybrid CNN-Transformer Approach with K-Means Anomaly Detection

+---

 ## Acknowledgements

-I would like to express my deepest and most sincere gratitude to Dr. Duong Thi Kim Chi for her invaluable guidance, professional mentorship, and continuous support throughout the development of this research project.
+I would like to express my deepest and most sincere gratitude to **Dr. Duong Thi Kim Chi** for her invaluable guidance, professional mentorship, and continuous support throughout the development of this research project.
 Her insights into advanced machine learning architectures and power system dynamics were instrumental in refining the methodology and ensuring the academic rigor of this work.

+---

 ## Abstract

 This project presents an end-to-end AI pipeline for hourly power consumption forecasting and anomaly detection in commercial and residential buildings.
-By integrating a Hybrid CNN-Transformer Encoder for sequence modeling and K-Means Clustering for non-parametric residual analysis, I address the limitations of traditional RNNs and static thresholding methods.
+By integrating a **Hybrid CNN-Transformer Encoder** for sequence modeling and **K-Means Clustering** for non-parametric residual analysis, the study addresses the limitations of traditional RNNs and static thresholding methods.
 The model captures long-range temporal dependencies and local features simultaneously, achieving high F1-scores in detecting power spikes and meter malfunctions.

 ---

 ## 1. Introduction & Motivation

 Reliable energy forecasting is the backbone of the Smart Grid.
-Traditional methods like ARIMA or LSTM often struggle with the Global Data context or the vanishing gradient problem when dealing with long sequences.
-In this project, I implement a Transformer-based approach, which utilizes the Self-Attention mechanism to weigh the importance of different historical time steps (e.g., comparing 8:00 AM today with 8:00 AM yesterday) regardless of their distance in the sequence.
+Traditional methods such as ARIMA or LSTM often struggle with the *global data context* or the vanishing gradient problem when dealing with long sequences.

+In this project, a **Transformer-based approach** is implemented, leveraging the **Self-Attention mechanism** to weigh the importance of different historical time steps (e.g., comparing 8:00 AM today with 8:00 AM yesterday) regardless of their distance in the sequence.

 ### Why Transformer?

-The core advantage lies in the attention formula:
+The core advantage lies in the attention formulation:

+\[
+Attention(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V
+\]

 This allows the model to process the entire 48-hour lookback window in parallel, capturing periodicities that sequential models often miss.